 Overtime is only permitted when there is an exceptional and time-limited need for it.
-Overtime cannot exceed 10 hours per 7 days, 25 hours per 4 consecutive weeks, and 200 hours during a period of 52 weeks.
-The abovementioned rules shall not apply to employees in leading positions or employees in particular independent positions.
+Overtime cannot exceed 10 hours in 7 days, 25 hours in 4 consecutive weeks, and 200 hours during a period of 52 weeks, and the law allows for these limits to be extended.
+For overtime work, the employee shall receive extra pay in addition to what he receives for corresponding work during ordinary working hours.
+The extra pay shall be at least 40 percent more than what the employee makes during a regular working hour.
+These rules shall not apply to employees in leading positions or employees in particular independent positions.

 Employer’s Obligation to Provide a Healthy and Safe Workplace

 In order for the employer to maintain a healthy and safe workplace, there are several requirements for both the physical working environment and the psychosocial working environment

 With regard to the physical working environment factors, such as factors related to buildings and equipment, indoor climate, lighting, noise, radiation and the like, shall be fully satisfactory with regard to the employees’ health, environment, safety and welfare.
 The workplace shall, among others, be equipped and arranged in such a way as to avoid adverse physical strain on the employees.

 When it comes to the psychosocial working environment, the work shall be arranged in a way that ensures the employees’ integrity and dignity.
 Then employer shall make efforts to arrange the work in a way that enables the employees to have contact and communication with other employees of the undertaking.
 The employer shall ensure that the employees are not subject to harassment or other improper conduct.
 Furthermore, the employer shall, as far as possible, protect the employees against violence, threats and undesirable strain as a result of contact with other persons.